 - Interview Like a Pro

 As previously mentioned, finding the perfect contractor isn’t just about the bid they make.
-When you meet with your potential candidates, you should opens in a new windowtreat the session like an interview.
+When you meet with your potential candidates, you should treat the session like an interview opens in a new window.
 If the person shows up late, for instance, you know they might not be a reliable person to have at the helm of a tightly scheduled flip.
 Ask the right questions to gauge their experience, expertise and confidence.
 In the end, you should go with your gut instinct and choose the contractor with whom you feel most comfortable.

 - Verify If You Need Permits